 Does your event strategy include a focus on diversity and inclusion?

 Because hybrid events can now reach attendees around the globe, it’s more important than ever to promote inclusive content from diverse speakers.
 Nearly 70% of event speakers are male — and that’s likely not representative of your audience.
-Ensure the event experience makes everyone feel included and brings innovative thoughts and perspectives from a wide range of backgrounds.
+Ensure the event experience makes everyone feel included and brings innovative thoughts and perspectives from various backgrounds.

 It’s easy to feel overwhelmed.
 There is a lot to consider when planning an event that meets and exceeds your goals, but with thoughtful planning and the right event experience software partner, you don’t have to feel anything but successful.